Carl D. HudsonCenter Director, Center for Real Estate Analytics

 For an interview, press should contact Public Affairs at 404-498-8748.

-Carl Hudson is the director of the Center for Real Estate Analytics at the Federal Reserve Bank of Atlanta, a position he's held since February 2011.
+Carl Hudson is the center director of the Center for Real Estate Analytics at the Federal Reserve Bank of Atlanta, a position he's held since February 2011.
 A joint initiative of the Bank's Supervision and Regulation, Research, and Community and Economic Development departments, the center informs decision making by identifying and analyzing the systemic impacts real estate has on the economy, financial institutions, and consumers.
 Dr. Hudson contributes to the Atlanta Fed's Real Estate Research blog, which provides analysis on topical research and current issues in the fields of housing and real estate economics.
 He also occasionally contributes to the Atlanta Fed's SouthPoint blog, which provides commentary and observations on regional economic topics.

 Previously, Dr. Hudson was director of the policy and supervisory studies group, where he oversaw bank and policy research in support of Supervision and Regulation's central bank and examination functions.
 In addition to commenting on legislative, accounting, and other policy issues, the team conducted real estate market analysis and produced macroprudential analyses.